forsyde/IDeSyDe/docs/usage/index.md

 ### KGT files

-Because of the OurMDETools framework, `kgt` files of the [KIELER](https://www.rtsys.informatik.uni-kiel.de/en/archive/kieler/welcome-to-the-kieler-project) framework can be generated that enables one to see a bit better the `fiodl` files.
+Because of the ForSyDe IO framework, `kgt` files of the [KIELER](https://www.rtsys.informatik.uni-kiel.de/en/archive/kieler/welcome-to-the-kieler-project) framework can be generated that enables one to see a bit better the `fiodl` files.
 For the sake of blind-reviewing, the tool which performs this conversion is unfortunately not included in this repository, but some of the demonstrators given are the results of the tool.